-Whether you want to stay closer to home, or experience a completely different coast, many students gravitate west.
-There are a number of reasons to look beyond the elite colleges of the East Coast; for instance, consider this list of best West Coast colleges we put together!
+Whether you want to stay closer to home or experience a completely different coast, many students gravitate west.
+There are a number of reasons to look beyond the elite colleges of the East Coast; for instance, consider this list of the best West Coast colleges we put together!
 If you’re already considering applying to West Coast colleges, good for you.
-The following list of schools draws upon our recommendations and research to present our roundup of best west coast colleges.
+The following list of schools draws upon our recommendations and research to present our roundup of the best west coast colleges.

-While researching, you might want to start your search with the top rated colleges.
+While researching, you might want to start your search with the top-rated colleges.
 Of course, the “best” school will always remain subjective based on a number of factors.
 For instance, what you want to study, or how big of a school you hope to attend.
 However, the schools we’ve listed here are consistently rated well on multiple college rankings lists.
 That, plus our own expertise in college admissions, is how we drafted the best West Coast colleges and universities below.